AgnesHendrickx/MTE/documentation/benchmarks.rst

 Analytical solution
 ^^^^^^^^^^^^^^^^^^^
-| In this benchmark, rather than relying on theoretically derived analytical solutions for specific scenarios, we will assess our model against the numerical outcomes of another study presenting a (similar) closed-form analytical solution for a homogeneous polyhedral magnetic target :cite:`Ren19`.
+| In this benchmark, rather than relying on theoretically derived analytical solutions for specific scenarios, we will assess our model against the numerical outcomes of another study presenting a (similar) closed-form analytical solution for a homogeneous polyhedral magnetic target :cite:`Ren17,Ren19`.
 The findings of this study have been corroborated against :cite:`Heath05` using a prismatic body model setup.
 Their paper only presented results for the gradient tensor components.
 However, it also involved calculations for the magnetic field components.
-| Fortunately, full access to the original code and the magnetic field strengths datasets is provided, (`github <https://github.com/renzhengyong-geo/Magnetic_homogeneous_polyhedron/tree/master/>`_), enabling us to perform the comparison for this numerical configuration.
+| Fortunately, full access to the original code and the magnetic field strengths dataset is provided, (`github <https://github.com/renzhengyong-geo/Magnetic_homogeneous_polyhedron/tree/master/>`_), enabling us to perform the comparison for this numerical configuration.

 Model setup
 ^^^^^^^^^^^